 IoT device: A test device or board that represents all of the devices in a single model line.

-For our examples, you'll need a Raspberry Pi 3.
-For more options, see SoCs and Custom Boards.
+For our labs, you'll need a Raspberry Pi 3.
+For a list of support devices, see SoCs and Custom Boards.

 An HDMI cable, and a monitor or TV with a dedicated HDMI input.
 We'll use this to verify that the image is loaded and that our sample apps are running.